 - Multi-room functionality

 In 2017 Naim and Focal merged, bringing the Anglo company a different raft of experience from its French cousin.
-That's led to the six front speakers - each of which are individually amplified, delivering 75W per piece - having a redesign for further enhanced audio.
+In the Mu-so 2 that's led to the six front speakers - each of which are individually amplified, delivering 75W per piece for 450W total - having a redesign for further enhanced audio.

 Then there's that bass.
 Oh that bass.
 Whereas before it was big and beefy, it's now got a dollop of extra low-end that has lots of clout and elasticity - without being overbearing in any way.
 The balance of audio is simply fantastic - whatever you like listening to.

 Naim doesn't muck about when it comes to handling high-end files either.
-The new DSP on board can cater for up to two billion instructions per second, which means it can handle native bit rates up to 32-bit 384kHz without needing to compress.
+The new DSP on board can cater for up to two billion instructions per second, which means it can handle native bitrates up to 32-bit 384kHz without needing to compress.
 Not that you'll ever really find such high-end files anywhere because most engineers don't utilise it - even 24-bit files are somewhat rare in a typically 16-bit world.
-Still, if you've got the FLAC goods and want top quality, the Mu-so 2 will do justice.
+Still, if you've got the FLAC goods and want top quality, the Mu-so 2 will do justice to your needs.

 This audiophile approach is reflected in Naim's processing too.
 It sounds balanced throughout the volume range, ensuring the right mix of bass to mid to treble depending on how the volume is set.
-On the one hand that's great, on the other you can adapt for your files - which, in a soundbar scenario, would be massively useful for voice/bass reduction/movie/music and so forth.
+On the one hand that's great for accurate reproduction without distorting the original, on the other you can't adapt for your files - which, in a soundbar scenario, would be massively useful for voice/bass reduction/movie/music presets and so forth - which could be useful for a variety of different album masters, eras, and so forth.